jina-ai/executor-spellchecker/README.md

 ```

-Note that calling the `/train` again will delete the existing model and replace it with the new model it train.
+Note that calling the `/train` again will delete the existing model and replace it with the new one it trains.